Faculty of Social Sciences, Charles University: Other programs

 The Faculty offers summer school programs to its students, visiting students and the general public.
 For international students, the Faculty organizes Spring University Prague and Summer University Prague each April and September.
 This program is intended for students who are enrolled in a college or university or have recently graduated.
 It is open to approximately 30 students from across the world.

-Admissions

-The application deadline for English language degree programs is April 15.
-In general, applications must include: completed application form, copies of all relevant diplomas and transcripts, short academic resume detailing and all relevant qualifications and experience.
-Students who are not native speakers should include details of any tests of the English language they have taken.
-Undergraduate students applying to graduate programs must hold a bachelor diploma in a related field of study.